 This is the Voice of Authority

 Your aim whilst blogging is to be constantly thinking about your customers and coming up with ways to educate, entertain and inform them.
-Do some research – help them understand what is happening in your sector.
-Give them some statistics (although 67.5% of statistics are made up on the spot).
+Do some research – help them understand what is happening in your sector or give them some statistics (although 67.5% of statistics are made up on the spot).

 If you write blogs around the issues that your personas experience, then you will not only help them to understand those issues - you will become a voice of authority.
 You will have earned the right and will be trusted to point at solutions to those issues.

-Then when you offer seminars that explain those issues further or workshops that help them understand further, then you will have a much better chance of converting your visitors into contacts and your contacts into leads.
+Then, when you offer seminars that explain those issues in more depth or workshops that help them understand further, then you will have a much better chance of converting your visitors into contacts and your contacts into leads.

 And at the same time you will be establishing yourself as someone (or a company of people) who produce useful and interesting content that addresses the issues that your audience cares about.